Help with Toys for Tots

 Free Carseat Inspections

 Certified technicians from the Sully District Police Station will perform free, child safety carseat inspections Thursday, Dec.
-18, from 5 p.m. to dusk, at the station, 4900 Stonecroft Blvd. in Chantilly.
+8, from 5-8:30 p.m., at the station, 4900 Stonecroft Blvd. in Chantilly.
 No appointment is necessary.
 But residents should install the child safety seats themselves so technicians may properly inspect and adjust them, as needed.

 Because of time constraints, only the first 35 vehicles arriving on each date will be inspected.
 That way, inspectors may have enough time to properly instruct the caregiver on the correct use of the child seat.
-(The inspection may be cancelled in the event of inclement weather).
 Call 703-814-7000, ext.
 5140, to confirm dates and times.

 Food Donations for WFCM